Alexturner2000/Network-Engineering-Vault/03 - Work in progress/PoE.md

 PoE sends [[DC]] power, whereas data is using [[AC]] power.

 ### Active PoE
-When connected to an end device, PoE determines the power compatibility and communicate with the device to determine the correct amount of power to transmit.
+When connected to an end device, PoE determines the power compatibility and communicates with the device to determine the correct amount of power to transmit.
+It then uses Phantom Powering to send power overtop of the data

 ### Passive PoE
-Sends a constant power to the end device without any sort of negotiation
+No data transmission is on power pairs.

 ## IEEE Standards